+Certificates Quantity Units

+I I l i

-FPIC process is still undergoing N/A # CP Secured N/A #
+FPIC process is still undergoing N/A #

+CP Secured N/A #

 What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Everyone has a role in helping those in the vulnerable sectors to be included in all the affairs of society.
-As an educational institution, the University acknowledges its role in the forming of a more inclusive society.
+What is the organization's involvement in the impact? • ' • As an educational institution, the University acknowledges its role in the forming of a more inclusive society.